tecolicom/App-cat-v/README.md

     repeat characters.
 Therefore, the `cat-v -n` effectively does nothing, just like the `cat` command.

+    Once the default behavior is reset, only options specified after it will have any effect.
+For example, the following command will only visualize tab characters.

+        cat-v -nt

 - **-c**, **--visible** _name_=_flag_,...

     Give the character type and flags as parameters to specify the